 - terms that belong to a vertical system based on the Vedic Sevenfold Chord of Being: Matter, Life, Mind, Supermind, Ānanda, Cit-Tapas, and Sat;

-- terms related to a person’s center of identification: ego, soul, and Self.
+- terms related to a person’s center of identity: ego, soul, and Self.

 This file: 2-2-0-whoami-chaos.php